izneo-get/readly-get/README.md

 Script to save a Readly publication.

 positional arguments:
-  url                   URL of the desired publication.
+  url                   URL of the desired publication or publication_id.

 optional arguments:
   -h, --help            show this help message and exit